 The take home messages were:

 I was thrilled!
 It was a great sense of achievement for me to win this award.
 I think that so much can be learned from clinical cases.
 This session at EuroHeartCare is a great idea.

-Yes, working full time and studying for a MSc does lead to a busy life but it’s important to still make time to relax and have fun.
-In my spare time I like to read, travel, do yoga, socialise with friends and family, and spend time with my nephews.
+Yes, working full time and studying for an MSc does lead to a busy life but it’s important to still make time to relax and have fun.
+In my spare time, I like to read, travel, do yoga, socialise with friends and family, and spend time with my nephews.